triggermesh/docs/docs/targets/http.md

 All fixed items for the target should be part of its definition while parametrized values should be part of each request to this target.

 When using basic authentication the password needs to be referenced through a Kubernetes secret.

-### Creating a HTTP Target

-The HTTP Target is a service which is able to receive CloudEvents and transform them into method calls to an external HTTP API:

 ```yaml
 apiVersion: targets.triggermesh.io/v1alpha1